Marijuana Addiction Treatment

 People oftentimes use the words addiction and dependence interchangeably.
 These two terms bear two completely different notions, as a person can be dependent on a substance but not addicted to it.
 It can be difficult to differentiate between the two, but the distinction can be made nevertheless.

 Individuals who have a marijuana addiction experience both physical and mental symptoms and reliance on the drug.
 This process involves a significant change in one’s behavior.
 Marijuana users with addiction find themselves unable to function when the drug is not in their system.
 Moreover, they might see and understand the detrimental effects that marijuana has on their bodies, yet they choose to ignore it.
 That is why addiction is more serious than dependence, and it requires more assistance.
+Basically, addiction to marijuana means that you have to deal with both your cravings and your body’s physical reliance on marijuana at the same time.
+Needless to say, this can be a lot more challenging than simply developing marijuana dependence.

 When a person becomes dependent on marijuana, they usually develop a physical dependence on the drug.
 They experience the symptoms of tolerance and withdrawal.
 While people who are dependent on marijuana might not have a full-scale addiction, it usually means that one is right around the corner.
+In other words, dependence always precludes addiction.
+If you find yourself dependent on marijuana, or any other drug for that matter, the best course of action is to seek treatment.

 How do people use marijuana?